Abstract

 - Coprime array

-- Direction-of-arrival estimation
+- direction-of-arrival estimation

-- MIMO radar
+- multiple-input multiple-output (MIMO) radar

-- Mutual coupling
+- mutual coupling

-- Sum-difference co-array
+- sum-difference co-array (DCA)

 ASJC Scopus subject areas